 6. Visit Chatham

 Chatham is probably the most picturesque town on Cape Cod, and also has one of the more distinctive downtown or Main Street areas.
 If you’re looking to do some shopping, this is a great place to spend your afternoon.
-There’s a great mix of mostly independent stores that offer everything from souvenirs to home decor and gifts to clothing, and also some franchises like Lily Pulitzer, Black Dog and FatFace.
+There’s a great mix of mostly independent stores that offer everything from souvenirs and home decor, to gifts and clothing.

-To round out your day of shopping, consider popping into The Chatham Squire tavern for a casual lunch, or do call-head seating at The Wild Goose for a slightly more upscale lunch and cocktails on the covered outdoor patio overlooking Main Street.
-Call-ahead seating is not a reservation system, as this restaurant doesn’t take them, but calling ahead does help you to find out how long the wait is, and put your name on the list.
+To round out your day of shopping, consider popping into the Chatham Squire tavern for a casual lunch, or do call-ahead seating at The Wild Goose for a slightly more upscale lunch and cocktails on the covered outdoor patio overlooking Main Street.

 Nantucket Island makes for a wonderful day trip, and if you’re visiting Cape Cod for the first time, getting out to one of the islands is a great way to explore a different part of the region.
 Nantucket is very distinctive in that it feels very modern, but also like you stepped back in time.
 And with the ferries dropping you off right in the middle of the island’s main town, it’s very easy to get around without a car (although, I do suggest either renting a bike or a moped to see other parts of the island!).